RobertElder/CS452/io/project2/readme.rst

 Velocity
 --------

 Our trains move at a speed of 45 cm/s and we maintain this speed using a feedback control mechanism.
-The observed train speed is calculated by divinding the known track length between two sensors, and dividing this by the observed time taken to travel between them.
+The observed train speed is calculated by dividing the known track length between two sensors, and dividing this by the observed time taken to travel between them.
 The trains use a floating point speed setting to avoid sending too many train speed commands and to dampen noise.
 The floating point speed setting is casted to an int and the command is issued if needed.
 The algorithm slowly increases the train speed when it arrives at a sensor too slowly, and decreases the speed quickly when it arrives too fast.

 Sensor Malfunctions